jomana-e/coding-sample/README.md

 ---

-## Notes
+## Purpose

-This repo is intended as an illustrative coding sample for pre-doctoral and research assistant applications.
-It mirrors the kinds of tasks common in applied microeconomics and empirical social science research: data generation and cleaning, merging, panel structure, and causal estimation.
+This repository is intended as an illustrative coding sample for pre-doctoral and research assistant applications.
+It mirrors tasks common in applied microeconomics and empirical social science research: data generation and cleaning, panel data structure, and causal estimation with fixed effects.